1996 Summer Olympics closing ceremony: Sydney 2000

 In accordance with the Olympic Charter, IOC President Juan Antonio Samaranch called on the youth of the world to assemble in Sydney, in four years, for the next Summer Olympics.
 In a speech, he denounced the Centennial Olympic Park bombing of the previous week.
 Samaranch asked for a moment of silence to remember the victims of the bombing, as well as the 11 Israeli athletes killed in the Munich massacre during the 1972 Summer Olympics.
 He said that the attacks would be remembered, and added:

 No act of terrorism has ever destroyed the Olympic movement, and none ever will.
 More than ever we are fully committed to building a better, more peaceful world in which forms of terrorism are eradicated.

-Though this was first official IOC recognition of the Munich tragedy since 1972, commentators had mentioned it during the competition several times, They noted that the next Olympics were due to take place in Nagano, Japan, which had also last hosted an the last Olympics in 1972: when the Winter Games were held in Sapporo.
+Though this was first official IOC recognition of the Munich tragedy since 1972, commentators had mentioned 1972 several times, mainly because the next Olympics were due to take place in Japan, which had also last hosted the Olympics in 1972 when the Winter Games were held in Sapporo, which was also the first time the Winter Olympics had taken place outside of North America and Europe.